Do you hoard scrap wood? Then I have the perfect project for you.

 - Black latex paint – optional

 - 6 inches long

 Step 1) Once I made the cuts I drilled a hole at one end large enough for the jute to fit through.
 If you don’t own a saw ask the hardware store to make your cuts for you.
 Then I painted them with a flat white latex paint.
 Step 2) I created a stencil with my Silhouette Cameo.
 If you don’t own a cutting machine then draw or trace the letters.
+You can get these FREE graphics shown plus I added a few extra Christmas sayings in my Resource Library (for personal use only).
 I applied the stencil then I painted it with red acrylic paint.
 Step 3) I removed the stencil and sanded it.
 Then as an option I created a mixture of 1:4 black latex paint to water, applied it and wiped it off after a few seconds.
 This helps to pick up the sanded areas more by darkening them.
 Step 4) Next I added jute and little silver bells as an embellishment.
 It was somewhat difficult to thread the jute through the bell hook.
 I used a small nail to help push it though.
 Here is how they hang on the Christmas Tree.

 DREAM BIG & DO IT,